nicklockwood/FXReachability/README.md

     @property (nonatomic, readonly) FXReachabilityStatus status;

-This property returns the current reachabilility status.
+This property returns the current reachability status.
 For obvious reasons, it's read-only.
 For a list of possible status values, see below.

 FXReachabilityStatus